AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 * [etc/kolla/globals.yml](etc/kolla/globals.yml)

-The modifications that were made to the global.yml to produce a working AIO are as follows during this process were:
+The modifications that were made to the global.yml to produce a working AIO during this process were:

 ```
 kolla_base_distro: "debian"